-You can install and uninstall any software, change the settings, and other activities on another computer like as you sitting on the front of that computer.
+You can install and uninstall any software, change the settings, and other activities on another computer like you sitting on the front of that computer.
 If the different operating system in both systems, even then remote assistance work properly.

-To use Microsoft windows remote assistance both systems (Your computer and client’s computer) must have on the same network.
+To use Microsoft windows remote assistance both systems (Your computer and the client’s computer) must have on the same network.
 It’s all sessions of remote assistance are encrypted and password-protected, so need to worry about losing your privacy, so without delay, let’s know about its use.

 How to Use Windows Remote Assistance